vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

     # Set the information about the Edge Type serve.
     {
-      # Specify the Edge type name defined in NebulaGraph.
       name: serve
       type: {
-        # Specify the data source file format to CSV.
         source: csv

-        # Specify how to import the data into NebulaGraph: Client or SST.
         sink: sst
       }

-      # Specify the path to the CSV file.
-      # If the file is stored in HDFS, use double quotation marks to enclose the file path, starting with hdfs://.
-For example, "hdfs://<ip/hostname>:port/xx/xx.csv".
       path: "hdfs://*.*.*.*:9000/dataset/edge_serve.csv"

-      # If the CSV file does not have a header, use [_c0, _c1, _c2, ..., _cn] to represent its header and indicate the columns as the source of the property values.
-      # If the CSV file has a header, use the actual column name.
       fields: [_c2,_c3]

-      # Specify the property name defined in NebulaGraph.
-      # The sequence of fields and nebula.fields must correspond to each other.
       nebula.fields: [start_year, end_year]

-      # Specify a column as the source for the source and destination vertices.
-      # The value of vertex must be consistent with the column name in the above fields or csv.fields.
-      # Currently, NebulaGraph {{nebula.release}} supports only strings or integers of VID.
       source: {
         field: _c0
       }
       target: {
         field: _c1
       }

-      # The delimiter specified.
-The default value is comma.
       separator: ","

-      # (Optional) Specify a column as the source of the rank.
-      #ranking: _c5

-      # If the CSV file has a header, set the header to true.
-      # If the CSV file does not have a header, set the header to false.
-The default value is false.
       header: false

-      # The number of data written to NebulaGraph in a single batch.
       batch: 256

-      # The number of Spark partitions.
       partition: 32

-      # Whether to repartition data based on the number of partitions of graph spaces in NebulaGraph when generating the SST file.
       repartitionWithNebula: false
     }